excel solver

 The results returned by these functions can give you insight into the performance of the Evolutionary Solver as well as the characteristics of your model, and help you decide whether additional runs of the Solver are likely to yield even better solutions.

-Back to Solver Platform SDK Product Overview
+< Back to Solver SDK Platform Product Overview